 RED FLAG WARNING

-Weather events predicted to occur within 24 hours that may result in extreme fire behavior.
+Strong winds, low relative humidity, dry vegetation and the possibility of dry lightning strikes expected to occur or are occurring within the next 24 hours and that may result in extreme fire behavior.
 The highest alert!

 FIRE WEATHER WATCH